 Types of Girl about the Globe – Active GatG, Beach GatG, Nature GatG, Ocean GatG, Party GatG

-Hawaii is an amazing destination and a dream destination that I have yet to discover.
+Hawaii is a dream destination that I have yet to discover on a Hawaii solo trip.
 For this guide, I've compiled a list of recommendations from our solo female community on their favourite things to see and do in Hawaii.

-If you are planning to visit Hawaii in the future, discover where to go in the islands, where to stay as a solo and how to get around.
-All recommendations come with our Solo Female Friendly endorsement.
+If you are planning to solo travel to Hawaii, discover where to go in the islands, where to stay as a solo and how to get around.
+All recommendations for Hawaii solo travel come with our Solo Female Friendly endorsement.
 Just choose the relevant section or read the full article for your solo trip to Hawaii.

 - Solo Travel in Hawaii